1COR Quarterly Medical Law Review – Spring 2020 – Issue 5 - May 2020

 In PQR William negotiated a settlement for a brain-damaged claimant where the causation case was complicated by the unrelated presence of Septooptic dysplasia and a chromosomal defect.

-In the last year William has been involved in cases involving allegations of negligence within many fields, including:
+William has been involved in recent cases involving allegations of negligence within many fields, including:

 - Genetic counselling and evaluation